Respite Care 607-05-70-45-20-01

 The Department will review the foster parent licensed bed capacity, discuss need, sleeping arrangements, and appropriateness of the respite care in lieu of amending the formal license.

-Agencies offering treatment foster care services (i.e., Nexus-PATH) have policy and procedure to administer respite care payments within their agency structure.
-A treatment foster care provider is required to sign the SFN 929 when:
+Agencies licensed or approved including Tribal Nations and Nexus PATH have policy and procedure to administer respite care payments within their agency structure.
+An eligible child may utilize a licensed or approved Tribal Nation or treatment foster care provider if pre-approved by the authorized licensing agency.
+The respite care provider is required to sign the SFN 929 when:

 -

-Respite Care to a Non-Agency Client: In order to offer respite care to a child who is not a current client in placement with the agency, the provider must sign the SFN 929 to provide respite care and be reimbursed directly from the Department.
+Respite Care to a Non-Agency Client: In order to offer respite care to a child who is not a current client in placement with the agency, the referring agency must seek preapproval from the authorized licensing agency to utilize their provider home before submitting the SFN 929 for preapproval to provide respite care, the foster care provider will be reimbursed directly from the Department.

 -